Parathantl/tesseract_gui/README.md

 # For Windows

-Download the EXE file from release repository. (https://github.com/Parathantl/tesseract_gui/releases)
+Download the EXE file from [Release Repository](https://github.com/Parathantl/tesseract_gui/releases).

 It is currently available for 64 bit only.
 Soon, this will be available to 32 bit too.
 When executing the EXE you might face some security issues/ get blocked by Windows stating that you can't execute.
 So, may have to off